-This AOP connects the cyp7b catalyzed synthesis on an important neurosteroid to a well characterized sequence of events.
-For instance, the involvement of dopamine in locomotor activity that in turn impacts on reproductive success is well described and undisputed (Bardo M.T. et al., 1999; Levens et al., 2000).
+This AOP connects the CYP7B catalyzed synthesis on an important neurosteroid to a well characterized sequence of events.
+For instance, the involvement of dopamine in sexual behavior that in turn impacts on reproductive success is well described and undisputed (Melis et al., 1995; Hull et al., 2004).
 What is less characterized is the relation between 7α -hydroxypregnenolone and dopamine release.
 Since the neurosteroid receptor has yet to be identified, no direct interaction between 7α -hydroxypregnenolone and dopaminergic neuron has been demonstrated.
 It is thus possible that an intermediate event takes place in between to indirectly connect the neurosteroid to dopamine release.